White Bird of Paradise Plant — Complete Care & Growing Guide

 Repotting

-Step-by-step guidance for repotting at your home to support steady growth of your royal plant.
+Step-by-step guidance for repotting at home to support the steady growth of your royal plant.

 White Bird of Paradise growing in a well-draining soil mix with fertilizer nearby.